gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/nvidia.md

 `$ nvidia-settings --load-config-only`

-See [Autostarting](Autostarting "Autostarting"){.wikilink} to start this command on every boot.
+See [Autostarting](Autostarting "wikilink") to start this command on every boot.

 ```{=mediawiki}
 {{Note|[[Xorg]] may not start or crash on startup after saving {{ic|nvidia-settings}} changes.
 Adjusting or deleting the generated {{ic|~/.nvidia-settings-rc}} and/or [[Xorg]] file(s) should recover normal startup.}}
 ```
 ### Manual configuration {#manual_configuration}

-Several tweaks (which cannot be enabled [automatically](#Automatic_configuration "automatically"){.wikilink} or with [nvidia-settings](#nvidia-settings "nvidia-settings"){.wikilink}) can be performed by editing your configuration file.
+Several tweaks (which cannot be enabled [automatically](#Automatic_configuration "wikilink") or with [nvidia-settings](#nvidia-settings "wikilink")) can be performed by editing your configuration file.
 The Xorg server will need to be restarted before any changes are applied.

 See [NVIDIA Accelerated Linux Graphics Driver README and Installation Guide](https://download.nvidia.com/XFree86/Linux-x86_64/575.64/README/) for additional details and options.